 - Global restaurants

-The neighborhood is perhaps most famous as the home of the Howard Theatre, where legends like Ella Fitzgerald and Duke Ellington used to perform.
+The neighborhood is teeming with Shaw DC luxury apartments and perhaps most famous as the home of the Howard Theatre, where legends like Ella Fitzgerald and Duke Ellington used to perform.
 Today, the venue hosts the world’s coolest indie acts as they pass through DC.

 Average rent for a 1 bedroom apartment in the trendy neighborhood costs residents about $2,780 per month.2